jjkeith/Bright-Lights-Big-Kitty/README.md

 #Bright Lights, Big Kitty
 ####[See the game here] (http://jjkeith.github.io/Bright-Lights-Big-Kitty/)

-**Bright Lights, Big Kitty is a cat-themed real estate card game.
-The goal of Bright Lights, Big Kitty is to collect establishments that will earn rent.
-Once enough cat coinz(ξ) is collected in rent, players can invest in destinations that will increase their establishments' rent and get them closer to winning the title of Chief Hairballer.**
+**"Bright Lights, Big Kitty" is a cat-themed real estate card game.
+The goal of "Bright Lights, Big Kitty" is to collect establishment cards, which will earn the player rent money.
+Once enough cat coins(ξ) are collected in rent, players can invest in destinations that will increase their establishments' rent and get them closer to winning the title of Mayor Kitty.**

 ###Inspiration
-The idea for Bright Lights, Big Kitty came from my seven-year-old daughter after playing Machi Koro, a much more complicated Japanese card game that, sadly, has little to nothing to do with cats.
+The idea for "Bright Lights, Big Kitty" came from my then six-year-old daughter after playing "Machi Koro," a much more complicated Japanese card game that, sadly, has little to nothing to do with cats.
 She and I came up with a game that is simpler and is quicker to play... and also has 500% more cats.
-The original game was made on paper, but her first-grade friends found keeping score too difficult, so I sought to make a Javascript-based version.
+The original version of this game was made with paper cards, but her first-grade friends found keeping score too difficult, so I sought to make a Javascript-based version.

 ###Instructions